Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Accelerated Training and Inference of IGL NN Using DHF in IGL

 Then, for every code in $\mathcal{C}$, a bucket of STAs is collected if they have the same codes in the selected positions as

 The above process in \eqref{eq:bucketing_code_generation} and \eqref{eq:bucketing} is repeated to construct $\Upsilon$ hash tables, bucketing a sufficient number of STA pairs for edge generation as

 where new random $\Psi$ positions are chosen in each repetition.
-Here, $\mathcal{P}$ represents the STA pairs requiring NGM NN operations and is initialized as $\emptyset$.
-The edges between STAs in the same bucket are generated using the NGM NN, as described in Section \ref{subsec:ggm_structure}, while the edge values for those non-bucketed pairs are ignored and are set to $0$, as
+Here, $\mathcal{P}$ represents the STA pairs requiring IGL NN operations and is initialized as $\emptyset$.
+The edges between STAs in the same bucket are generated using the IGL NN, as described in Section \ref{subsec:ggm_structure}, while the edge values for those non-bucketed pairs are ignored and are set to $0$, as

 Since the hash codes of contending and hidden STAs are close, they are more likely to be grouped in the same bucket, and edges between them are processed, while edges between less likely contending or hidden STAs are ignored.
-This STA bucketing mode is used when the trained NGM NN is deployed online across the entire network to reduce the processed edges, i.e., to reduce the complexity of the inference of the NGM NN.
+This STA bucketing mode is used when the trained IGL NN is deployed online across the entire network to reduce the processed edges, i.e., to reduce the complexity of the inference of the IGL NN.